 Sometimes it is enough to merely mention them in a factor label, for example “improved concentration after intervention” in an ad-hoc way.
 Sometimes a more systematic approach is required.
 There are several possibilities.

-It might be enough to simply use a consistent set of flags, appearing anywhere in the factor label, for example:
+It might be enough to simply use a consistent set of hashtags, appearing anywhere in the factor label, for example:

 “Oh, before the intervention, as soon as we had a discussion on a difficult theme, we’d get into an argument, but now we don’t, we actually make decisions instead!”